akiraawan/Fermi-Pasta-Ulam_Group10/README.md

 ```

 ### Training Function
-The 'train' function trains the model using separate optimizers for wave speed and network weights, recording loss and speed history.
+The `train` function trains the model using separate optimizers for wave speed and network weights, recording loss and speed history.
 As shown, the learning rate decays by a factor of 0.9 every 1000 epochs.

 ```python
 def train(model, epochs, N, t_range, alpha):